Skip to main content

 Note

-The endCall method accepts an optional pushConfig parameter. pushConfig carries mobile push settings through INCCallPushConfig, including pushTitle, pushContent, and platform-specific push attributes.
+The endCall method accepts a params object with optional callId and pushConfig fields. pushConfig carries mobile push settings through NCCallPushConfig, including pushTitle, pushContent, and platform-specific push attributes.

 Use endCall to hang up an active call or reject an incoming call.
 Both the caller and the callee can call endCall().
-If one side ends the call, the other side receives INCCallEventsListener.onCallEnded().
+If one side ends the call, the other side receives NCCallEventHandler.onCallEnded().

 typescript